 Nelson Mandela Capture Site

 A site of significance in South African history, the Mandela Capture Site near the Natal Midlands is marked by a striking sculpture.
-This commemoration spot was, until fairly recently, identified by a simple bricked area and plaque but, on the 50th anniversary of Mandela’s capture, an imposing steel sculpture was erected.
+This commemoration spot was identified by a simple bricked area and plaque but, on the 50th anniversary of Mandela’s capture, an imposing steel sculpture was erected.
 The sculpture creates a clever optical illusion: from a distance, it appears to be simply 50 steel poles of various heights but, when you near it, the poles merge to make an image of Mandela’s face.
 The visitor centre provides meals between Friday and Sunday and there is also a swimming pool.
 Entrance is free.

-Spirit Of The Emakhosini
+Spirit of the Emakhosini

-A visit to the Spirit Of The Emakhosini monument should be paid by anyone interested in Zulu life and history.
+A visit to the Spirit of The Emakhosini monument in Vryheid should be paid by anyone interested in Zulu life and history.
 The monument is situated in the Valley of the Kings and comprises an enormous Zulu bronze beer pot surrounded by 18 bronze reliefs representing Zulu life, and seven large horns that symbolise the seven kings buried in the valley.
 You will also see kwaMatiwane, where Voortrekker leader Piet Retief and his men died, and kwaMgungundlovu, the Royal Residence of King Dingane.
 Entrance is free but for a small fee the local guides will tell you all about the history.